-The A&E app currently works on iPads and iPhones running iOS 5 and later, Android tablets and phones running OS 4 and later, and the Kindle Fire HD.
+The A&E app currently works on iPads and iPhones running iOS 5 and later, Android tablets and phones running OS 4 and later, the Kindle Fire HD, and Windows devices.

 The app will work over a 3G cellular connection, but a broadband Wi-Fi or 4G connection is recommended for the optimal experience.

 The A&E app is currently available for use only in the United States.

 The A&E app includes a vast library of content from both new and classic series, including full episodes, behind the scenes footage, cast interviews, sneak peeks and more.
 With a wide range of shows--from Duck Dynasty to Storage Wars to Bates Motel to Longmire--we've got something for everyone!
 Although there are hundreds of videos available to non-subscribers, viewers with participating TV providers can access even more content.